-- in\channels (int or None) Number of channels of input arrays. - out1 (int) Output size of 1x1 convolution path. - proj3 (int) Projection size of 3x3 convolution path. - out3 (int) Output size of 3x3 convolution path. - proj5 (int) Projection size of 5x5 convolution path. - out5 (int) Output size of 5x5 convolution path. - proj\pool (int) Projection size of max pooling path. - conv\init A callable that takes numpy.ndarray or cupy.ndarray and edits its value.
-It is used for initialization of the convolution matrix weights.
-Maybe be None to use default initialization. - bias\init A callable that takes numpy.ndarray or cupy.ndarray and edits its value.
-It is used for initialization of the convolution bias weights.
-Maybe be None to use default initialization.
+- in_channels (int or None) Number of channels of input arrays. - out1 (int) Output size of 1x1 convolution path. - proj3 (int) Projection size of 3x3 convolution path. - out3 (int) Output size of 3x3 convolution path. - proj5 (int) Projection size of 5x5 convolution path. - out5 (int) Output size of 5x5 convolution path. - proj_pool (int) Projection size of max pooling path. - conv_init (initializer) Initializer to initialize the convolution matrix weights.
+When it is numpy.ndarray, its ndim should be 4. - bias_init (initializer) Initializer to initialize the convolution matrix weights.
+When it is numpy.ndarray, its ndim should be 1.